Saptarshi1997/Learning-Management-System-using-Django/README.md

 # Basic Principle/Architechture
 This project is basically based on a renowned E-learning website: UDEMY.
-In this project we can see different web-pages with different functionality(Home, About us, Login, Signup etc.) and different couses which are listed in the 'All courses' page.
+In this project we can see different web-pages with different functionality(Home, About us, Login, Signup etc.) and different courses which are listed in the 'All courses' page.
 The website has the functionality which shows enrolled courses in a different page.
 In this project we have used the basic functions, class & models are used to make every different functionality.
 In this project we have the 'update password' option which sends the confirmation